-When I boarded Fathom’s small ship to head off to Cuba for a week, I had no idea what to expect.
+When I boarded Fathom’s small ship cruise to head off to Cuba for a week, I had no idea what to expect.
 I thought perhaps the people might have an aversion to Americans suddenly flooding the country.
-Perhaps the American – Cuba political thaw might also extend to the people.
+Perhaps the American-Cuban political thaw might also extend to the people.

-It just so happened that the week I spent in Cuba (November 27th – December 4th) was just days after Fidel Castro passed away and the entire country plunged into official mourning for 9 days.
-This meant no music, no alcohol, no dancing, no nightlife and instead the Cuban people paid their solemn respects and farewells to one of their country’s longest leaders.
+It just so happened that the week I spent in Cuba (November 27th – December 4th) was just days after Fidel Castro passed away and the entire country plunged into an official mourning period for 9 days.
+This meant no music, no alcohol, no dancing, no nightlife.
+Instead, the Cuban people paid their solemn respects and farewells to one of their country’s longest leaders.

-What attracted me most about seeing Cuba with Fathom Travel was the opportunity for an immersive, People to People experience where we as tourists would have chance to visit, speak and spend time with local Cubans to understand their daily life and history.
+What attracted me most about seeing Cuba was the opportunity for an immersive, People to People experience where we as tourists would have chance to visit, speak and spend time with local Cubans to understand their daily life and history.